Joshlha/reified-client-api/readme.md

 ```

 ### Indexable objects and properties
-You can get individual elements of indexable objects and properties via their callable object paths, and passing in either an integer or string.
+You can get individual elements of indexable objects and properties via their callable object paths and passing in either an integer or string.
 Refer to the ZAFClient api for which to use.
-Most indexables can take either an integer index or a string DD
+Most indexables can take either an integer index or a string ID.
 ```
 const firstGroupNameOfSecondCommentAuthor = await client.get(Support.TicketSidebar.Objects.ticket.comments(2).author.groups(1).name)
 ```